-- Every VCell BioModel can be enhanced by creating Molecules and assigning molecular composition to species. - Currently, models with rules are limited to a single compartment.
-Once a reaction rule is created, no new compartments can be added.
-Vice versa, in models with multiple compartments reaction rules cannot be added. - One can mix reactions and reaction rules (see Mix_Reactions_Rules model in Tutorial folder).
+- If a reaction rule has multiple identical molecules, they are enumerated to provide one-toone mapping from reactants to products.
+The match is established automatically, but can be reassigned with a right click on a molecular shape. - Every VCell BioModel can be enhanced by creating Molecules and assigning molecular composition to species. - One can mix reactions and reaction rules (see Mix_Reactions_Rules model in Tutorial folder).
 In particular, species that are used as initial seed species for rule-based models can be used as species in reaction networks. - Only mass-action kinetics is supported in reaction rules.
 In deterministic applications, one can put expressions depending on Species as forward and reverse rates (see RB_Enzyme_Kinetics model in Tutorial folder).
 In Stochastic and Network-Free Applications, only numerical expressions are allowed. - Using Network-Free Application, please be aware: - While it can be used for every VCell BioModel obeying the limitations above, it is designed to be used to simulate rule-based models. - This is a stochastic simulation, so simulation results will vary by run. - It operates with particles, so using "copy as" to convert a deterministic application to a Network-Free application may lead to a very large number of particles.
 This number can be adjusted by changing simulation volume in Specifications -> Geometry.
 The default maximal number of particles is 200,000 (it may be increased in Simulations -> Edit -> Solver) - The user is unable to see what species are populated during a simulation.
 To test if reaction rules produce expected species and reactions, the user is advised to generate a deterministic rule-based application and test network properties. - Using Deterministic and Stochastic Applications, one can create a new VCell BioModel that consists of all generated species and reactions; species have molecular details, while reactions carry rule name under reaction name.
 Note that reaction rates in reaction network are adjusted for symmetry factors and statistical factors: - The rate law associated with a rule is a microscopic rate for reactions of the form A+B -> products().
 If a rule generates a reaction of the form A+A -> products(s), a reaction rate for such symmetric reaction is multiplied by a symmetry factor of 1/2.